-Sections 25 - 26 make various clarifying and procedural changes, which have no fiscal impact.
+Section 25 makes a clarifying and procedural change, which has no fiscal impact.

-Section 27 makes Madison eligible to participate in the Open Choice Program, beginning with the 2025-2026 school year.
+Section 26 makes Madison eligible to participate in the Open Choice Program, beginning with the 2025-2026 school year.
 This results in a cost to the state and a corresponding revenue gain to Madison of \$3,000 per student annually starting in FY 26.
 The total impact will depend on the number of students that participate in the Open Choice Program in Madison.

-Sections 28 - 32 make various clarifying and procedural changes, which have no fiscal impact.
+Sections 27 - 32 make various clarifying and procedural changes, which have no fiscal impact.